 More information: Ultrasound can better assess if the cyst is simple, has blood products in it, or is a associated with a soft tissue mass.
 Color doppler on ultrasound further adds information about blood flow around the cyst.
 You should know the great majority of ovarian cysts are benign but your doctor can better know from the ultrasound if there is anything concerning or if a followup ultrasound would be useful. ...Read moreSee 1 more doctor answer

 Is a 6 month breast ultrasound follow up after biopsy adequate to look for changes in the lesion?
 Would changes have shown?

 6 to 12 months: Most centers recommend a follow up u/s 6 to 12 months after a breast biopsy which was negative for malignancy.
 Some experts favor 12 month follow up.
 I feel it should be a case by case decision between the breast surgeon , pathologist and radiologists with the breast surgeon being the final adviser for the patient.
 Follow up sooner than 6 months would be unusual. ...Read more

 A cyst is a structure or mass that consists of a cellular lined sac.
 It is typically filled with fluid but may be filled with solid material.
 It can be congenital, traumatic, or acquired.
 They may develop nearly anywhere in the body and usually require complete excision for eradication or they are likely to recur.
 Fluid filled sacs that are not cellular lined ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Follow up mammogram necessary for cyst or just ultrasound

-- Dvt to follow up with hematologist
+- Mammogram follow up ultrasound

 - Follow up